 - Application development.
 Dr. Hart has developed several bioinformatics tools that identify large genetic rearrangements, present complex data in meaningful ways and simulate genomics data.

 - Clinical Genome Sequencing Laboratory.
-As associate director of bioinformatics in Mayo's Clinical Genome Sequencing Laboratory, Dr. Hart oversees the bioinformatics components necessary for transforming new sequencing-based assays into clinical tests.
+From 2015 to 2017, Dr. Hart served as associate director of bioinformatics in Mayo's Clinical Genome Sequencing Laboratory, where he oversaw the bioinformatics components necessary for transforming new sequencing-based assays into clinical tests.

 - Cancer genomics.
 Dr. Hart works toward integrated next-generation sequencing data analysis of multiple genomic features, such as gene expression, copy number and mutations, to better understand their association with patient outcomes and identify potential therapies.